Rainyan/sourcemod-nt-hudReload/README.md

 Cvars:
   - <i>sm_hud_behaviour</i> : If 0, only reload HUD upon player's !hud command.
 If positive integer, reload HUD automatically every X rounds.
 Default: 0.

+Note that hud reloading will mess up the chat temporarily, so you may not want to do it every round.